We understand the importance of getting started quickly and easily. So we've taken care of all the hard work for you.

 pip install jesse

-(Optional) Install numba (Doesn't work on M1 macs at the moment):
+(Optional) Install numba to speed up a few indicators (Doesn't work on M1 macs at the moment):

 pip install numba==0.53